guestdaniel/GuestOxenham2022/README.md

 - `lmerTest` - 3.1-3
 - `RcppCNPy` - 0.2.10

 Once your R  is configured successfully, set your working directory to your local copy of this repository.
 Now, you can run any of the plotting scripts (e.g., `figure1.R`) Some of these scripts depend on the output of the Python scripts.
-However, every required output has been pre-generated and included in this repository.
-As a result, all the R scripts should correctly generate the paper figures even if you don't have Python installed.

 # Figures